peytondmurray/pycone/analysis/equations.typ

-+ *Linearity*: There's no reason _a priori_ to think that the relationship between any of the predictors put forth by Kelly et al should be linear with $log(c)$, except that any continuous and differential function can be approximated to first order as a line (Taylor series).
++ *Linearity*: There's no reason _a priori_ to think that the relationship between any of the predictors put forth by Kelly et al should be linear with $log(c)$, except that any continuous and differentiable function can be approximated to first order as a line (Taylor series).
 No discussion of this choice is made, even though it may be valid, although the implications of this assumption mean that the calculations become easier.